sahiga/developer.box.com/guides/security/device-pinners.md

 additional device management functionality to increase security when accessing Box on mobile or desktop devices: device pinning.

-To learn more about device pinning, please see our [community][community].
+To learn more about device pinning, please see our [community documentation][community].

 ## APIs